Joe McDonald (politician): Early life, education, and career

-McDonald was born in Watertown, Minnesota.
-His father, K. J. McDonald, served as a Minnesota state representative from 1977 to 1991, representing the old legislative districts 35A and 35B.
+McDonald was born in Watertown, Minnesota, to parents of Irish descent.
+His father, K. J. McDonald, served as a Minnesota state representative from 1977 to 1991, and as Watertown mayor.

 McDonald graduated from Hennepin Technical College with an A.A. in photography.
-He earned his Master's degree in photography in 2003 and his Craftsman's degree in photography in 2008.
+He earned his master's degree in photography in 2003 and his Craftsman's degree in photography in 2008.
 He is a photographer and business owner.